 Upon arrival at the Skill area, Competitors will participate in a Safety workshop and they will be expected to work and maintain a safe working area during the competition.
 Any Competitor breaking any health, safety and environmental rules, may be required to undertake a second safety workshop, this will not affect the Competitor's competition time.

+- 6.2 List of required personal protective equipment (PPE) provided by Skills/Compétences Canada

+- Hearing protection

+- Dust masks

-- 6.2 List of required personal protective equipment (PPE) provided by Skills/Compétences Canada - No PPE required. - 6.3 List of required personal protective equipment (PPE) provided by the competitor - No PPE required.
+- 6.3 List of required personal protective equipment (PPE) provided by the competitor

+- Safety glasses

+- Steel toe safety boots

+- Hard hat